Non-Commutative Geometry, Categories and Quantum Physics: Categories in Non-Commutative Geometry.

 In a more direct way, it seems that the correct way to associate a \cs-algebra to a space, requires the direct input of the natural symmetries of the space (hence Morita equivalence is broken).
 Along these lines we have some work in progress on non-commutative Klein program\footnote{P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, Non-commutative Klein-Cartan Program, work in progress.}.

-Although the formalization of the notion of morphism as a bimodule is probably here to stay, additional structures on the bimodule will be required to account for different level of ``rigidity'' (metric, Riemannian, differential, \dots) and some of these, are probably going to break Morita equivariance as long as non-topological properties are concerned. \item[$\looparrowright$] Finally we note that we have not been discussing here the role of quantum groups as possible symmetries of spectral triples (see for example the recent paper by D.~Goswami~\cite{Go3} discussing quantum isometries of spectral triples). \end{itemize}
+Although the formalization of the notion of morphism as a bimodule is probably here to stay, additional structures on the bimodule will be required to account for different level of ``rigidity'' (metric, Riemannian, differential, \dots) and some of these, are probably going to break Morita equivariance as long as non-topological properties are concerned. \end{itemize}

+A.~Connes-M.~Marcolli~\cite[Chapter~8.4]{CM6} and M.~Marcolli-A.~Zainy~\cite{MZ} give a definition of ``spectral correspondences'' as Hilbert C*-bimodules providing a ``bivariant version'' of a spectral triple.